Ben O'Connor (hurler): Club career

-Cork

-Minor and under-21
+Inter-county career

 O'Connor first played for Cork when he lined out with the minor team on 26 June 1996.
 He scored one point in Cork's 0–16 to 1–09 defeat by Tipperary in the Munster Championship.

 Eligible for the grade again the following year, O'Connor was again at left corner-forward and scored four points when Cork suffered a 2–12 to 0–10 defeat by eventual All-Ireland champions Clare.

 O'Connor subsequently progressed onto the Cork under-21 team and made his first appearance at right wing-forward on 24 June 1998 in a 4–18 to 1–11 defeat of Clare.
 He was switched to left wing-forward for the next game before being dropped from the starting fifteen for the Munster Championship final on 23 August.
 O'Connor was introduced as a substitute and scored a point in the 3–18 to 1–10 defeat of Tipperary.
 He was again on the bench for Cork's subsequent All-Ireland final against Galway on 21 October.
 O'Connor was again introduced as a substitute in the 2–15 to 2–10 victory.

 O'Connor played his last underage game for Cork on 23 August 2000 in a 4–18 to 1–06 defeat by Limerick in the Munster Championship final replay.